XYZVINAY/how_to_use_github/README.md

 3. git add --a
 -  used to stage all changes made to the Git repository.
 4. git add .
 - used to stage all changes made to the Git repository.
-This command adds all changes to the staging area
+This command adds all changes to the staging area.
+5. git reset file.name
+  - Use for untrack the single file from stagging area
 5. git commit -m " here any message write, what the changes here " -used to commit the changes made to the Git repository.
 This command creates a new commit with a message that describes the changes made in the commit.
 6. git log